Skip to content

 WebGL

-In order to allow capture of your WebGL app, please set preserveDrawingBuffer
+To allow capture of your WebGL app, set preserveDrawingBuffer to true when creating your WebGL context:

 const gl = canvas.getContext('webgl', {